Nutrition And Your Child’s Teeth

 Your Child’s Diet & Teeth

-Empty calorie foods such as candy (especially hard or sticky candies), sweets like cookies, cakes and muffins, and snack foods like chips are a cause for dental concern.
-Not only because they offer no nutritional value, but because the amount and type of sugar that they contain that can adhere to teeth.
+Empty-calorie foods such as candy (especially hard or sticky candies), sweets like cookies, cakes, and muffins, and snack foods like chips are a cause for dental concern.
+Not only do they offer no nutritional value, but the amount and type of sugar they contain can adhere to teeth.
 The bacteria in your mouth feed off these sugars, releasing acids, and that’s what leads to tooth decay.

 Foods That May Benefit Dental Health

 Fruits and vegetables are good choices for a healthy smile since they are high in water and fiber, which balance the sugars they contain and help to clean the teeth.
 These foods also help stimulate saliva production, which washes harmful acids and food particles away from teeth and helps neutralize acid, protecting teeth from decay.
-Plus, many contain vitamin C (important for healthy gums and quick healing of wounds) and vitamin A (another key nutrient in building tooth enamel).
+Plus, many contain:

 Hands down, water—particularly fluoridated water—is the most tooth-friendly beverage.